Skip to content

 Frequently Asked Questions

-What offset price should I use?
+What offset price to use?

 2-15 per tonne for commodity voluntary offsets (often lower verification quality).
 20-50 for mid-tier voluntary market offsets with stronger verification.
 50-200 for high-quality offsets with rigorous additionality and verification.
 400-1,200 for direct air capture.
 Higher prices typically correlate with more reliable climate impact.